Chornobyl

 What can we learn from the genomic architecture of populations experiencing multigenerational radiation exposure?

-We utilize genomic techniques to examine this question from many angles.
+We utilize genomic and transcriptomic techniques to examine this question from many angles.
 Is there evidence chronic radiation exposure is acting as a selective force on these populations?
 Does the CEZ act as a barrier to gene flow?
-Is there evidence that genetic variation within Chernobyl populations allows for increased resilience to radiation exposure?
+Is there evidence that genetic variation within Chornobyl populations allows for increased resilience to radiation exposure?

 (Photo credit Dmitry Shamovich)